 Sweet and spicy, this Pineapple Habanero Pepper Jelly is delicious on cheese trays, spooned over cream cheese or goat cheese, in grilled sandwiches and it makes a wonderful grilling glaze.

-I’m so happy the pineapple ended up in my cart, as I love having a stash of this delicious Pineapple Habanero Pepper Jelly in my freezer.
-Yes, I did say freezer – although this is not an official “freezer jam” recipe.
+I love having a stash of this delicious Pineapple Habanero Pepper Jelly in my freezer.
+Yes, I did say freezer - although this is not an official "freezer jam" recipe.
 Being a bit lazy, I store all of my jams and jellies in the freezer, in lieu of the more traditional hot water bath canning method.
 That being said, this Pineapple Habanero Pepper Jelly can definitely be put through a hot water bath as it meets the acidic requirements necessary for safe canning.

 Need a quick, easy and super delicious appetizer?
 Just spoon this Pineapple Habanero Pepper Jelly over a block of cream cheese or a round of goat cheese.
 Or serve a bowl of whipped cream cheese with some crackers and a jar of this delicious jelly.
-Add a nice selection of crackers and you’ve got a fabulous (and beautiful) appetizer in the blink of an eye.
+Add a nice selection of crackers and you've got a fabulous (and beautiful) appetizer in the blink of an eye.

 What to do with pepper jelly

 Other than serving over goat cheese or cream cheese (pictured above), there are lots of delicious ways to use pepper jelly.
 Here are a few ideas.

 - Serve in a small bowl or pretty jar, along with crackers and cheese.
 We especially like it with smoked cheddar, but it's also delicious with Havarti, Gouda, Fontina, Comte, Gorgonzola, hard goat cheese...
 For a really special treat, serve it on a cheese board with these Copycat Rosemary Pecan Rainforest Crackers.